Jrmy-rbr/Jrmy-rbr.github.io/_posts/2012-09-12-first-post.md

 2. The authors consider a stochastic version of the model of the SIERD model, meaning that they introduce some randomness in the model.
 This allows to more carefully account for statistical fluctuations and uncertainties.
-3. For every city, the Infected category is split into two subcategories: detected and undetected.
+3. For every city, the Infectious category is split into two subcategories: detected and undetected.

 ## Using the model